-- 37.7.5.4 The member of staff will be told how long the warning will remain current, the consequences of further failure to meet required standards, and details of their right to appeal, the timescale, and how to do so. - 37.7.5.5 In instances of dismissal the member of staff should be informed as soon as possible of the reasons for the dismissal, the date on which the employment contract will end, the appropriate period of notice (unless summary dismissal) and details of their right to appeal, the timescale, and how to do so. - 37.7.5.6 Staff have the right to appeal against any formal decision under this Ordinance.
-Please see Ordinance 43: Appeals for further information.
+- 37.6.4.3 Where a decision is made by the panel to terminate the staff member's employment, the notification letter will include: - the reason for the dismissal; - the date on which the staff member's employment will end, and; - confirmation of his/her right to appeal against the decision, the timescale and how to do so. - 37.6.4.4 Staff have the right to appeal against any formal decision under this Ordinance.
+Please see Ordinance 44: Appeals for further information.

-37.8.1 As and when required, this Ordinance will be reviewed in accordance with the principles set out in Statute 7.
+- 37.7.1 As and when required, this Ordinance will be reviewed in accordance with the principles set out in Statute 7.

+- 37.8 Associated practices

-- 37.9.1 This Ordinance complies with relevant UK employment legislation.
+- 37.8.1 This Ordinance complies with relevant UK employment legislation.

-- 37.9.2 In addition, other relevant University of Kent People Practices include:
+- 37.8.2 In addition, other relevant University of Kent People Practices include:

-- · Conduct: Staff Guide

-- Conduct: Managers Guide
+- Ill Health: Managers Guide

-- Investigating Officer Guide
+- Ill Health: Staff Guide

 - Chairs Guide

-- Ordinance 35: Performance Improvement
+- Ordinance 36: Performance Improvement

-- Ordinance 36: Ill Health

-- Ordinance 42: Suspension

-- Ordinance 43: Appeals
+- Ordinance 44: Appeals

 - Disability in Employment

-- Reflect; Plan; Develop (RPD) appraisal scheme

-- Induction
+- Managing Sickness Absence

+- Equality, Diversity and Inclusivity policies

-- Probation
+- Critical Illness policy